Continuing Education Activity

-Benztropine use requires extreme caution in cardiac patients, especially those that suffer from tachycardia since it can cause tachycardia as a result of its anticholinergic action at the sinoatrial (SA) node.
+Benztropine use requires extreme caution in cardiac patients, especially those that present with tachycardia since it can cause tachycardia as a result of its anticholinergic action at the sinoatrial (SA) node.

 Long-term use of phenothiazines may cause the development of tardive dyskinesia.
-Although benztropine can be used to alleviate extrapyramidal disorders, it is contraindicated for patients with tardive dyskinesia since benztropine and other anti parkinsonism drugs can severe the symptoms of tardive dyskinesia instead of reducing them.
+Although benztropine can be used to alleviate extrapyramidal disorders, it is contraindicated for patients with tardive dyskinesia since benztropine and other anti-parkinsonian drugs can severe the symptoms of tardive dyskinesia instead of reducing them.

 Geriatric patients are generally more sensitive to anticholinergic agents and give a relatively intense response to benztropine.
 Thus, a higher dose of benztropine is contraindicated at the beginning of the treatment.
 The dose should be given at its lower end at first before building that up according to emerging therapeutic needs.
-Additionally, oral benztropine is a potentially inappropriate medication (PIM) in treating geriatric patients that have Parkinson's disease according to Beers criteria.
+Additionally, oral benztropine is a potentially inappropriate medication (PIM) in treating geriatric patients that have Parkinson disease according to Beers criteria.
 Thus, clinicians should avoid the usage of benztropine as a preventative agent for extrapyramidal disorders is avoided in geriatric patients.
-In general geriatric population should avoid potent anticholinergic agents such as benztropine thanks to the higher incidence of side effects among geriatric patients that may outweigh the benefits.
-Common side effects for benztropine in geriatrics are delirium, confusion, drug-induced dementia, benign prostatic hyperplasia in males, and urinary tract problems.
+In general, the geriatric population should avoid potent anticholinergic agents such as benztropine because of the higher incidence of side effects among geriatric patients that may outweigh the benefits.
+Common side effects of benztropine in geriatrics are delirium, confusion, drug-induced dementia, benign prostatic hyperplasia in males, and urinary tract problems.

 The anticholinergic effects of benztropine cause muscle weakness as it competes with acetylcholine at the neuromuscular junction (NMJ).
 Thus, benztropine, like other anticholinergic drugs, should be avoided in patients diagnosed with myasthenia gravis as well as autonomic neuropathy.
 If the patient starts to feel stiffness in the neck, followed by sudden relaxation, it is regarded as a sign indicating that the need to adjust the benztropine dose.